Health & Safety

 Early Warning Signs

-We will be monitoring the following data each week and posting data on the Vassar COVID-19 website: # tests, # cases, # of contacts in quarantine, # in isolation.
-If we have a more than five cases at any one time in which we cannot detect the original source, we will be on high alert.
+We are collecting and monitoring data each week and reporting it on the Vassar COVID-19 Dashboard.
+This data includes: # tests, # cases, # of contacts in quarantine, and # in isolation, among other data points.
+If we have more than five cases at any one time in which we cannot detect the original source, we will be on high alert.
 If we fill more than 80% of our isolation rooms, we will consider closing down.
 If more than 5% of the on-campus student population has COVID-19, we will likely close down (this is similar to the isolation beds being full).